Best of Butler County voting begins Monday: See the finalists

-The nominations came in, and finalists have been named: Best of Butler County voting begins Monday.
+The nominations came in, and finalists have been named: Best of Butler County voting begins Monday on the Journal-News website.

 Voters gave us the names and places for nominees in 131 categories, from best restaurant to best salon, best attraction, best community supporter and many more.

-Those who wish to vote may do so beginning at 12:01 a.m.
-April 24.
-Go here to see the finalists.
+Those who wish to vote for their choices may do so beginning at 12:01 a.m.
+Monday.
+The list of finalists is online here.

+For our print-only newspaper readers, a special section including the winners list, and articles about them, will be published at the end of June.

 » Voting: April 24-May 12